How Hard is Safe Bribery?: Results

 \begin{proof} Let $(\CC, \PP, c, \succ_B, \Pi, b)$ be an instance of \textsc{Safe Shift Bribery} for simplified Bucklin.
 Let $\pi_i$ be a monotonous pricing function $\forall \pi_i \in \Pi$.
 Let the winner be $w$ according to $\PP$.
 Let $\ell$ be the Bucklin winning round in $\PP$.
 Let $sc_\ell(a)$ denote the number of votes received by $a \in \CC$, till the $\ell^{th}$ round in \PP. Let the tie-breaking rule be $\succ_t$ be

-where $G$ is the set of good candidates and B is the set of bad candidates.
+where $G$ is the set of good candidates and $B$ is the set of bad candidates.
+This tie-breaking rule has been assumed for ease of proof, and we can extend the ideas used in this proof for any tie-breaking rule.
 It can be shown that in any bribed profile, the Bucklin winning round will be either $\ell$ or $\ell+1$ \cite{schlotter2011campaign}.
 We try to find a safe and successful bribed profile \QQ via \textit{Case 1} followed by \textit{Case 2} (if \textit{Case 1} does not yield any solution).

 \textbf{\textit{Case 1:}} Consider the Bucklin winning round in \QQ to be $\ell$.
 If there is no bad candidate reaching majority (at least $\lfloor n/2 \rfloor +1$ votes) in $\PP$ up to the $\ell^{th}$ round, then we only need to find a successful bribery which is polynomial time solvable according to \cite{schlotter2011campaign}.
 This is because $w$ reaches majority at the $\ell^{th}$ round, which trivially implies that $w$ also reaches majority in the $(\ell+1)^{th}$ level and defeats all bad candidates, thus ensuring safety.
 Else, we provide the following algorithm.
 For each good candidate $g \in G$ which reaches at least the majority in the $\ell^{th}$ round, we create a flow network $\GG_g = (V,E,C,W,D)$.
 Let us divide the voter set $\VV$ into two sets, $\VV_1$ and $\VV_2$, where $\VV_1 = \{v_i \ | \ v_i \in \VV$, $c$ is in the top $\ell$ positions of $\succ^{\PP}_i\}$ and $\VV_2 = \{v_i \ | \ v_i \in \VV$, $c$ is \textbf{not} in the top $\ell$ positions of $\succ^{\PP}_i\}$.
 Clearly, there is no incentive for the briber to bribe the voters in $\VV_1$.
 The construction of $\GG_g$ is as follows: